AnaGarciaG/GettingCleaningDat/README.md

     merge...
     Write file tidy_data.txt on the destination folder ./UCI HAR Dataset/merge .

-### In case of error the execution is broken.
-An error message is displayed.
+### In case of error the execution is broken and an error message is displayed.
 run_analysis(sourceDir = "./incorrectFolder")

 Error in run_analysis(sourceDir = "./incorrectFolder") :
   Folder 'UCI HAR Dataset' not found